skip-mev/block-sdk/lanes/build-your-own/README.md

 #### **MaxBlockSpace**

 MaxBlockSpace is the maximum amount of block space that the lane will attempt to fill when building a proposal.
-This parameter may be useful lanes that should be limited (such as a free or onboarding lane) in space usage.
+This parameter may be useful for lanes that should be limited (such as a free or onboarding lane) in space usage.
 Setting this to 0 will allow the lane to fill the block with as many transactions as possible.